 Paraprofessional and Auxiliary Employees.
 Support employees are employed at will and receive notification of the required duty days, holidays, and hours of work for their position on an annual basis.
-Paraprofessional and auxiliary employees are not exempt from overtime and are not authorized to work in excess of their assigned schedule without prior approval from their supervisor.
+Paraprofessional and auxiliary employees must be compensated for overtime and are not authorized to work in excess of their assigned schedule without prior approval from their supervisor.
+See Overtime Compensation on page 16 for additional information.